morrolinux/mpradio/README.md

 persistentPlaylist=true
-resumePlayback=true   	;require persistentPlaylist to be enabled shuffle=true
+resumePlayback=true   	;require persistentPlaylist to be enabled shuffle=true fileFormat=all          ;which file formats to search for. [mp3/flac/wav/all]

 [RDS]
 updateInterval=3      				;seconds between RDS refresh. lower values could result in RDS being ignored by your radio receiver